 Sahale Arm Trail to Quien Sabe Glacier is a 12.8 mile heavily trafficked out and back trail located near Marblemount, Washington that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.

 Challenging but rewarding at every turn.
 The view from the base of the glacier was the best I've ever experienced.